This site will work and look better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Contact me at .

-Team Pipistrel-USA.com has won the Green Flight Challenge!
-We have flown a 4-seat electrically powered aircraft for 200 miles at 107 miles per hour at an average equivalent fuel efficiency of 403 passenger miles per gallon.
-I am incredibly proud to be part of this project.
-Working with the engineers at Pipistrel and our pilots Dave Morss and Robin Reid has been insanely rewarding.
+In 2011 I was team leader of Team Pipistrel-USA.com, winner of the Green Flight Challenge.
+We flew a 4-seat electrically powered aircraft for 200 miles at 107 miles per hour at an average equivalent fuel efficiency of 403 passenger miles per gallon.
+Working with the engineers at Pipistrel and our pilots Dave Morss and Robin Reid was insanely rewarding.
 An overview and links to more details can be found here.

 Aerospace Robotics Lab (Stanford University)